June 16, 2026, 10:49 am | Read time: 4 minutes

 How Far Can a Dog Smell its Owner?

-Smelling Instead of Breathing–The Secret of Shark Noses
+Smelling Instead of Breathing–The Secret of the Shark Nose

-Water flows passively into the naris while the shark swims, or in some species, it is actively directed in by tiny, cilia-like hairs.
-This brings it directly to the rosette, where the scent analysis begins–without active sniffing, as land animals are accustomed to.
-The depiction of Bruce the great white shark essentially sucking up Dory’s blood is unfortunately not very true to nature.
+Water flows passively into the naris as the shark swims, or in some species, it is actively drawn in by tiny, cilia-like hairs.
+This brings it directly to the rosette, where the scent analysis begins–all without active sniffing, as land animals are accustomed to.
+The depiction of Bruce the great white shark sucking in Dory’s blood is unfortunately not very true to nature.

-Sharks use currents that have guided olfactory stimuli to their noses and then swim in the direction where they first perceived the chemical scent–also called scent filament or odor plumes in the study.
-This allows sharks to detect a scent trail within seconds and follow it via the corresponding ocean current.
-This highly efficient olfactory system gives them an evolutionary advantage in the sea.
-1
+Sharks use currents that have carried the olfactory stimuli to their nose and then swim in the direction where they first detected the chemical scent–referred to in the study as scent filaments or odor plumes.
+This allows sharks to detect a scent trail within seconds and follow it along the corresponding ocean current.
+This highly efficient olfactory system gives them an evolutionary advantage in the sea.1

 Sharks Smell “in Stereo” but Have No Appetite for Humans

 The discovery that sharks use minimal time differences between their nostrils for directional determination represents a previously unknown model of olfactory navigation.
-“Stereo smelling” allows the animals to precisely orient themselves in complex scent landscapes, as found in natural waters.
+This “stereo smelling” allows the animals to navigate precisely in complex scent landscapes, such as those found in natural waters.

 And what happens if sharks smell human blood in the water?
-Dr. Iris Ziegler from the international shark and species protection organization “Sharkproject” explained to PETBOOK in this article: 11 Shark Myths Checked–Can They Really Smell a Drop of Blood Over Miles?
+Dr. Iris Ziegler from the international shark and species conservation organization “Sharkproject” explained this to PETBOOK in this article: 11 Shark Myths Checked–Can They Really Smell a Drop of Blood Over Miles?